turbot/steampipe-docs/docs/managing/plugins.md

 $ steampipe plugin install aws@0.118.0
 ```

 This will download the aws plugin version 0.118.0 (the one with the `0.118.0` tag) from the hub registry.
-Note that installing a specific version will NOT create a connection for you - you must create/edit a [connection](/docs/managing/connections) configuration file in order to use the plugin.

 ### Installing from a SemVer Constraint